Yield Optimizer Stack Adapt

 There’s No Better Way to See the Beauty of East Texas

 The Piney Woods region is known for its blooming wildflowers, rolling hills, and verdant pine forests.
 While this undoubtedly creates a scenic backdrop for a road trip, it’s far better to experience it when someone else does the driving.
-Gaze out the window as you roll along tracks shaded by towering trees and bridges over tranquil creeks.
+Gaze out the window as you ride along tracks shaded by towering trees and bridges over tranquil creeks.
 Although the view can be relished year-round, each season affords its own surprises.
 Ride in the spring and you’ll see blossoming dogwoods and other vibrant flowers, while the fall paints the Piney Woods in awe-inspiring shades of orange, red, and yellow.
 Regardless of when you ride the Texas State Railroad, you’ll enjoy an escape to the great outdoors unlike anything you’ve experienced before.

 You Can Choose From Several Car Options

-Last, but not least, you can fulfill that childhood fantasy of yours by choosing the locomotive ride-along option.
+Last but not least, you can fulfill that childhood fantasy of yours by choosing the locomotive ride-along option.
 Get a first-hand look at how a train operates from your vantage point with the engineer and conductor in the locomotive.
 You may even get the chance to help prepare for departure.
-Let’s be honest; it doesn’t get much cooler than that.
+Let’s be honest, it doesn’t get much cooler than that.

 The Special Rides Offer Something for Everyone